harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

     - [Docker for Windows](https://docs.docker.com/desktop/install/windows-install/)
     - Check [Delegate system requirements](https://developer.harness.io/docs/platform/Delegates/delegate-concepts/delegate-requirements).

-## Getting Started with AWS KMS
+## Getting started with AWS KMS

-1. Login to Harness.
+1. Sign in to Harness.
 2. Select **Projects**, and then select **Default Project**.

-## Delegate
+## Harness Delegate

 <details open>
-<summary>What is the Harness delegate?</summary>
+<summary>What is the Harness Delegate?</summary>

-The Harness delegate is a service that runs in your local network or VPC to establish connections between the Harness Manager and various providers such as artifacts registries, cloud platforms, etc. The delegate is installed in the target infrastructure, for example, a Kubernetes cluster, and performs operations including deployment and integration.
-Learn more about the delegate in the [Delegate Overview](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview/).
+The Harness Delegate is a service that runs in your local network or VPC to establish connections between the Harness Manager and various providers, such as artifacts registries, cloud platforms, etc. The delegate is installed in the target infrastructure, for example, a Kubernetes cluster, and performs operations, including deployment and integration.
+Learn more about the delegate in the [Delegate overview](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview/).

 </details>

-**Make sure delegate is installed and its connected.
-For more details, you can refer [tutorial](https://developer.harness.io/tutorials/cd-pipelines/serverless/gcp-cloud-func#delegate)**
+**Make sure the delegate is installed and it is connected.
+For more details, go to the Google Cloud Functions [tutorial](https://developer.harness.io/tutorials/cd-pipelines/serverless/gcp-cloud-func#delegate)**

 ## Secrets

-### AWS - Access Key ID
+### AWS - Access key ID

 -  Select **New Secret**, and then select **Text**.
 -  Enter the secret name `aws_kms_access_key`.
 -  For the secret value, paste the access token for your AWS user account.
-The Harness delegate uses this credential to authenticate Harness with AWS at deployment runtime.
+The Harness Delegate uses this credential to authenticate Harness with AWS at deployment runtime.
 -  Select **Save**.

-### AWS - Secret Key ID
+### AWS - Secret key ID

 -  Select **New Secret**, and then select **Text**.
 -  Enter the secret name `aws_kms_secret_key`.
 -  For the secret value, paste the access token for your AWS user account.
-The Harness delegate uses this credential to authenticate Harness with AWS at deployment runtime.
+The Harness Delegate uses this credential to authenticate Harness with AWS at deployment runtime.
 -  Select **Save**.